jrieken/gulp-tsb/readme.md

 ## Information

-A gulp plugin for incremental TypeScript compilation.
-This plugin uses reverse dependencies of import-require statements and only works well with external modules (amd, commonjs).
+A gulp plugin for **very fast** TypeScript compilation.
+This plugin works by
+* keeping a compiler alive to improve speed (at the cost of memory)
+* always recompiling the smallest set of files possible

 ## Usage